Skip to main content

 Cell & Molecular Biology at John Carroll University

-John Carroll biology faculty will be your academic advisors—this has real benefits as you're building your individual maps for degree completion (particularly when adding other majors or minors to the plan), needing help in making decisions about career plans, understanding how to change majors, or finding internship opportunities.
+John Carroll biology faculty will be your academic advisors—this has real benefits as you build your individual maps for degree completion (particularly when adding other majors or minors to the plan), make decisions about career plans, or seek information on internship opportunities.

 The Bachelors of Science in Cell and Molecular Biology program prepares you for careers in medicine, biomedical research, biotechnology, pharmacy, healthcare, teaching, and other professions requiring a strong foundation in cellular and molecular processes.
 This major also prepares students for graduate study in fields such as cell biology, molecular biology, genetics, microbiology, pharmacology, and biochemistry.